-- Element 1 (Effective Communications): (Not Applicable) - Element 2 (Comprehensive Stakeholder Support): (Not Applicable) - Element 3 (Operator Internal Performance Measurement): (Not Applicable) - Element 4 (Effective Employee Training): (Not Applicable) - Element 5 (Public Education): A process for fostering and ensuring active participation by all stakeholders in public education for damage prevention activities.
+- Element 1 (Effective Communications): Participation by operators, excavators, and other stakeholders in developing and implementing methods for establishing and maintaining effective communications between stakeholders-from receipt of an excavation notification to successful completion of the excavation, as appropriate.
+(Applicable) - Element 2 (Comprehensive Stakeholder Support): A process for fostering and ensuring the support and partnership of stakeholders, including excavators, operators, locators, designers, and local government in all phases of the program.
+(Applicable) - Element 3 (Operator Internal Performance Measurement): A process for reviewing the adequacy of a pipeline operator's internal performance measures regarding persons performing locating services and quality assurance programs.
+(Applicable) - Element 4 (Effective Employee Training): (Not Applicable) - Element 5 (Public Education): A process for fostering and ensuring active participation by all stakeholders in public education for damage prevention activities.
 (Applicable) - Element 6 (Dispute Resolution): (Not Applicable) - Element 7 (Enforcement): (Not Applicable) - Element 8 (Technology): (Not Applicable) Element 9 (Damage Prevention Program Review): (Not Applicable)